Wedding Season Workouts To Get Fit

 - Brushing up on your small talk.
 Weddings can be a lot like reunions and you might catch yourself in conversations with people you haven’t seen in a long time.
 Think about rekindling some friendships, meeting new people, or making small talk with acquaintances.

 - Think about your attire.
-If you are in the wedding the dress code is laid out for you a little more explicitly.
+If you are at the wedding the dress code is laid out for you a little more explicitly.
 If you aren’t, you’ll need to find out the dress code details ahead of time.
 Will you be outside?
 Should you wear a cocktail dress?
-Should you wear a suit, or is a button up and slacks okay?
+Should you wear a suit, or are a button-up and slacks okay?

 - If you are the one getting married, consider your fitness goals before buying your dress.
 Ask a seamstress how much your dress can realistically be altered and make a realistic fitness goal for yourself.